haijunsu/haijunsu.github.io/_posts/2017-02-17-kvm-access-guest-from-outside-host-on-centos.md

 author: Navy Su
 layout: post
 ---
-For default virbr0, it provides a way to help guest to access host (VM<&#8211;>host).
+For default virbr0, it provides a way to help guest to access host (VM<-->host).
 But the guest cannot be accessed from outside host.
 But we can use the following commands to enable it temporally.
 ```bash
 # iptables -D  FORWARD -o virbr0 -j REJECT --reject-with icmp-port-unreachable
 # iptables -D  FORWARD -i virbr0 -j REJECT --reject-with icmp-port-unreachable